-of CSSR Work-Out Agreement compliant Adult:
+of CSSR Work-Out Agreement ompliant Adult:

-Pleas e check one of the below boxes:
+Please e check one of the below boxes:

 I [head of household or spouse/co-head] certify that the noncompliant adult named above no longer resides in the unit.
 [Verification attached.]

 I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
-These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.
+These hours include the hours not fulfilled the most previous lease term, plus the 96 hours for the upcoming lease term.

 Below is a description of means through which I will comply with the CSSR requirement:

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

 Total Hours

 SIGNE ED AND ATTESTED THIS DATE

-Signat ture: Date:

-Head of Household
+Signature:Head of Household Date:

 Signat Noncompliant Adult, if other than Head of Household Date:

-Signat ture: BHA Official Date:
+Signat ure:BHA Official Date: